EfrenJrFernandez/AR_Electric-Motor-Example/README.md

 # Single Phase Shell Type Transformer
 **Ver 1.0.0**

-The following example portrays a 3D model of a single phase shell type transformer as well as some information regarding its design.
+The following example portrays a 3D model of an electric motor.

 To access the example please scan the following QR code: